There is a small pouch in the left atrium (top left chamber) of the heart. This pouch is called the left atrial appendage (LAA).

 Description of the Procedure

 A small incision will be made over a vein in the groin.
-A tube called a catheter will be placed into the vein and passed through blood vessels to the heart.
-An imaging machine will help the doctor see exactly where the catheter is in the body.
+A tube will be placed into the vein.
+The tube will be passed through blood vessels to the heart.
+An imaging machine will help the doctor see where the tube is in the body.

-Tools or devices will be passed through the catheter to complete the work.
+Tools or devices will be passed through the tube to complete the work.
 The exact steps will depend on the type of LAAC.
-Some options include:
+Some options are:

 - Placing a device in the LAA to block off the area.
-The device will also catch any blood clots that already exist before they pass out of the heart.
+The device will also catch any blood clots before they pass out of the heart.
 Over time, tissue will form over the filter to seal it.

 - The area is closed off with wire and stitches to keep blood out.

-Once the procedure is done the catheter(s) will be removed.
-Pressure will be applied to the incision to stop bleeding and a bandage will be placed over the area.
+Once the procedure is done, the tubes(s) will be removed.
+Pressure will be applied to the incision to stop bleeding.
+A bandage will be placed over the area.

 How Long Will It Take?